 Reporting Deputy: Sergeant Josh Hephner

-Anyone with questions about this operation can contact Deputy A. Valadez of the Southwest Station at (951) 696-3000.
+Anyone with information about this case or aware of additional incidents involving Villalpando is encouraged to contact Deputy Alfonso Valadez of the Southwest Station RBST Team at (951) 696–3032.

 For media inquiries regarding this incident please contact the Media Information Bureau.

 If you are interested in a career with us, please apply at joinrsd.org or call 1-888-Join-RSD